Spread (Pad) Footing Calculator — ft, yd³, cost

 FAQ

 How deep should a spread footing be?
-Minimum 12″ for residential, 18–24″ for commercial.
-The depth must extend below the frost line per local codes.
+Minimum 6″ of effective depth per ACI; 12″ is typical for light residential pads and 18–24″ for commercial columns.
+The bottom must sit below the local frost line and on undisturbed or compacted soil.

 What size footing do I need?
-Footing size depends on the column load and soil bearing capacity.
-A structural engineer should size footings for load-bearing applications.
+Plan area = column service load ÷ allowable soil bearing pressure.
+Soil capacity comes from a geotechnical report; a structural engineer should size and reinforce footings for any load-bearing work.